mccrudd3n/nock-for-everyday-coders/Nock for Everyday Coders Part 1.md

 1. People who want to write interpreters for Nock
 2. People who want to write Nock code

 The symbols and spec are for the former.
 They are pseudocode, **not real Nock code**.
 They could just as easily be written in English, and they **will never be written down as actual Nock code and given to an interpreter**.
-We'll look at them slowly as we get into Nock code examples.
+We'll use the pseudocode as a substitute for English below where it's helpful, but it will always be clearly separated from actual Nock code.

 The lists of numbers are the **actual Nock code**.
-That is what we will be focusing on, and we'll use a combination of English and the pseudocode symbols (if/when they're helpful) to understand them.
+That is what we will be focusing on, and we'll use a combination of English and the pseudocode symbols (when helpful) to understand them.

 ### How Nock Works
 It's simple.